solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 #### About the AuthService lifecycle
 We mentioned how `ExtAuthPlugin` implementations function as factories for `AuthService` instances.
 It's worth spending a few words on the lifecycle of `AuthService`s.
-You might have noticed that Gloo passes a `context.Context` to each of the functions we just saw.
+You might have noticed that Gloo Edge passes a `context.Context` to each of the functions we just saw.
 The context will live as long as the plugin configuration that generated it is valid.
-Whenever the auth configuration changes, Gloo will start new `AuthService` instances and signal the termination of the previous ones by cancelling the context it provided them with.
+Whenever the auth configuration changes, Gloo Edge will start new `AuthService` instances and signal the termination of the previous ones by cancelling the context it provided them with.

-Assuming we start with a clean sheet, i.e. no `AuthConfig` resources are referenced on any of your Virtual Services, the following is the sequence of actions that the Gloo external auth service performs when it detects a change in an auth configuration.
+Assuming we start with a clean sheet, i.e. no `AuthConfig` resources are referenced on any of your Virtual Services, the following is the sequence of actions that the Gloo Edge external auth service performs when it detects a change in an auth configuration.
 The service:

 1. starts a new cancellable `context.Context`
 1. loops over all detected `configs` in the `AuthConfig` and for each one, if it is a plugin:
-    1. loads the correspondent plugin `.so` file from the `auth-plugins` directory (more info about this [later](#configuring-gloo-to-load-your-plugins))
+    1. loads the correspondent plugin `.so` file from the `auth-plugins` directory (more info about this [later](#configuring-gloo-edge-to-load-your-plugins))
     2. invokes `NewConfigInstance` **passing in the context**
     3. deserializes the detected plugin config into the provided object
     4. invokes `GetAuthService` **passing in the context** and the configuration object